Mathieu-R/ldata2010_celeba_visualizer/README.md

 #### Manual installation

-Alternatively, if the above command does not work, you can install and run the project manually
+Alternatively, if the above command does not work, you can install and run the project manually.
+At the root of the project, run the following commands.

 ```bash
 poetry install